RaInta/RandomLoglineRedditBot/README.md

 > An _adjective_ _protagonist_ must _goal_ or _stakes_.
 She does this by _visual means_ and learns _theme_.

+### How can I use it?

+Simple.
+Just go to the ['test' subReddit](https://www.reddit.com/r/test/) and post a comment there containing the text 'random logline'.
+It will also work on the [Screenwriting subReddit](https://www.reddit.com/r/Screenwriting/) but please don't spam Screenwriting, they're neat folks.
+The idea is to perhaps hold a 'logline to treatment' writing exercise, where people assign themselves a random logline and they have to write a brief synopsis of the movie they could imagine springing from their logline.

 ### Final note

 Hopefully you can see that, with the appropriate constraints, our mind can create fairly vivid interpolations of otherwise random drivel.
 The logline is a useful structure to convey the essence of a movie.